wavyvi00/ai_study_tracker/README.md

 ### First Launch

-On first launch, macOS will prompt you for:
+On first launch, the app will automatically check for required permissions:

+**Automatic Checks:**
+- **Accessibility**: The app will prompt you if this permission is missing and can open System Settings for you
-- **Camera Access**: Required for attention detection and posture monitoring
+- **Camera Access**: Required for attention detection and posture monitoring (prompted by macOS)
-- **Screen Recording**: Required for tracking active applications
+- **Screen Recording**: Required for tracking active applications (prompted by macOS)

+**If you see a permission prompt:**
+- The app will ask: `Open System Settings now? (y/n)`
+- Type `y` to automatically open the correct settings page
+- Grant the permission and restart the app

-Grant these permissions in **System Settings > Privacy & Security**.
+All permissions can be managed in **System Settings > Privacy & Security**.

 ---